kivervinicius/nightmare-examples/README.md

 - [`then...catch`](https://github.com/rosshinkley/nightmare-examples/blob/master/docs/known-issues/then-catch.md)

 ## Examples
-Simply run `npm install` to install the dependencies.
-After that, all of the examples are runnable using `node [example]`.
+Run `npm install` to install the dependencies.
+After that, all the examples are runnable using `node [example]`.

 ## Additions and Corrections
 If something has been missed, needs correcting, or you have a question, feel free to open an issue or pull request.